 - describe the importance that a garden has to the environment and lives of individuals who use it.

 - describe philanthropic activity as something that is done for the common good.

-- The Book: The Gardener by Sarah Stewart (see Bibliographic References).
+read-aloud copy of The Gardener by Sarah Stewart (see Bibliography)

 Stewart, Sarah.
 The Gardener.
 New York: Farrar Straus Giroux, 1977.
 ISBN: 0374425183

-Anticipatory Set: Ask students to discuss their experiences with gardens and gardening.
-Have students tell what gardens have meant to them and to others.
+Anticipatory Set: Discuss everyone's personal experiences with gardens and gardening.
+Have each person tell what gardens have meant to them and to others.

 Read The Gardener, written by Sarah Stewart, to the class.
 Reflect on the personality traits and actions of the characters.
 Tell about the role of the historic events that sent Lydia away.
 Discuss how Lydia's love of gardens impacts others.